smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Definitions

 - `upkeepID`: Unique 256 bit identifier for an upkeep.
 Each upkeep has a unique trigger type (conditional or log) which is encoded within the ID
-- `trigger`: Used to represent the trigger for a particular upkeep performance
+- `trigger`: Used to represent the trigger for a particular upkeep performance, and is represented as: `(checkBlockNum, checkBlockHash,extension)` where the extension is based on the trigger type:
-    - For conditionals: (checkBlockNum, checkBlockHash)
-    - For log triggers: (checkBlockNum, checkBlockHash, logTxHash, logIndex)
+    - Conditionals: no extension
+    - Log triggers: `(logTxHash, logIndex, logBlockNum, logBlockHash)`. \
+    NOTE: `logBlockNum` and `logBlockHash` might not be present in the trigger, in which case they are set to 0 and empty respectively.
+In such cases the log block will be resolved the given tx hash.
-- `logIdentifier`: unique identifier for a log → (logTxHash, logIndex)
+- `logIdentifier`: unique identifier for a log → `(logTxHash, logIndex)`
+- `workID`: Unique 256 bit identifier for a unit of work that is used across the system. \
+`(upkeepID, trigger)` are used to form a workID, in different structure, based on the trigger type:
+    - Conditionals: `keccak256(upkeepID)`.
+Where we allow sequential execution of the same upkeepID, in cases the trigger has a newer `checkBlockNum`, higher then the last performed check block.
+    - Log triggers: `keccak256(upkeepID,logIdentifier)`.
+At any point in time there can be at most one unit of work for a particular upkeep and log.
-- `upkeepPayload`: Input information to process a unit of work for an upkeep → (upkeepID, trigger, checkData)
+- `upkeepPayload`: Input information to process a unit of work for an upkeep → `(upkeepID, trigger, checkData)`
     - For conditionals checkData is empty (derived onchain in checkUpkeep)
     - For log: checkData is log information
-- `upkeepTriggerID`: Uniquely identifies an `upkeepPayload` and is represented as: `keccak256(upkeepID, abi.encode(trigger))` for evm chains.
 - `upkeepResult`: Output information to perform an upkeep.
-Same across both types: (fastGasWei, linkNative, upkeepID, trigger, gasLimit, performData)
+Same across both types: `(fastGasWei, linkNative, upkeepID, trigger, gasLimit, performData)`

 ## Eligibility Flows